linz/topo-workflows/README.md

 To get setup you need access to the Argo user role inside the EKS cluster, you will need to contact someone from Topo Data Engineering to get access, all Imagery maintainers will already have access.

+If creating your own workflow, or interested in the details of a current workflow please also read the [CONFIGURATION.md](./CONFIGURATION.md).

 - [Setup](#setup)
 - [Submitting a Job](#submitting-a-job)
 - [Debugging Argo Workflows](#debugging-argo-workflows)